SquareGPS/navixy-api/docs/backend-api/resources/commons/entity/search_conditions.md

 ```

 * `field` - string.
 A built-in field or field id.
-* `value` - int.
-String value to which field matched against.
+* `value` - int. string value to which field matched against.
 Cannot  be null or empty, max length is 760.